yochaigal/cairn/resources/monsters/root-goblin.md

 - Avoid combat unless they have the advantage (such as greater numbers).
 - Guard their stolen goods to the death.
-- Root Goblins prize Spellbooks and are always willing to trade.
+- Root Goblins prize spellbooks and are always willing to trade.